deephaven-examples/deephaven-debezium-demo/README.md

 )
 ```

-This is a bit more complex because it is an `exactly-once` sink.
-This means that across Deephaven restarts, it will never output the same update more than once.

 We won't be able to preview the results with `rpk` because it's AVRO formatted.
 But we can actually stream it BACK into Deephaven to confirm the format!